KGArgyropoulos/pyComment/README.md

     - execution command: $python3 commentIt.py\
     - the Path is relevant to the folder where you downloaded the .py file\

-*Windows version have Tkinter graphics\
+*Windows version has Tkinter graphics\
 commentWinIt.py is Windows compatible\
     - execution command: $python commentWinIt.py\
 commentWinIt.exe is the Windows executable\